 On average, women do not receive equal pay for doing the same jobs men do.
 Not only should women receive fair pay because they deserve it, but because it would be good for the U.S. economy.
-Consider this: 41 percent of women are their families’ sole source of income and women contribute 83% of the gross national product.
+Consider this: 42 percent of women are their families’ sole or primary source of income and women contribute 43 percent of the gross national product.

 Women Spend More Money Than Men, Thereby Sustaining the Economy

 According to a study in part conducted by WomenCertified, a women’s consumer advocacy and retail training organization, women spend $4 trillion annually, accounting for 83 percent of all U.S. Consumer spending – or, an astounding two-thirds of the nation’s gross national product.

 Some say those figures are even higher.
 According to the most recent figures form Nielsen Consumer, the collective power of a woman's wallet range from $5 trillion to $15 trillion spent annually.
 In fact, according to recent figures, women buy over 50 percent of goods that some might consider "men's" products, such as video games and other electronics, cars, and tools for DIY home and garden.